bbchk/personal_config/README.md

 - learn fugutive for git in nvim

 - make it so sessionizer would take git ssh https or just plain text to create a folder

+- make it so when CI_COOMIT file closed, run git status
+- hotkeys for the most frequetn git commands

+create git alias for yolo git commiting and pushing

+learn glab and don't interact with gitlab if not needed